Corporate Carbon Footprint Calculation and Reporting

 • IPCC: Emission factors provided by the Intergovernmental Panel on Climate Change.

-• DEFRA: Emission factors provided by the UK Department for Environment, Food and Rural Affairs.
+• DEFRA: Emission factors provided by the UK Department for Environment, Food & Rural Affairs.

 • EPA: Emission factors provided by the United States Environmental Protection Agency.